Using SNOMED Clinical Terms

 To establish that a patient’s condition is a personal injury caused by an accident that we’ll cover, the SNOMED CT concept used for diagnosis on the claim form should be an active ‘disorder’ data type that includes:

-If the claim is for sexual abuse, use the ‘event’ for sexual abuse.
+If the claim is for sexual abuse, use the Accident Compensation Corporation sensitive claim (disorder) / ACC sensitive claim.

 SNOMED CT to Read code translation